garovu/traefik-proxy-example/README.md

 5. Verify that the Traefik proxy is running by accessing the Traefik dashboard at `http://localhost:8080`.

+    Checking first example by going to `http:localhost:80` which will be point to the `whoami` container.
+More about [docker provider](https://doc.traefik.io/traefik/providers/docker/).

 6. Start monitoring cluster (just metrics at this time):

     ```shell
     docker-compose -f monitoring-compose -d
+    ```

+    - Grafana Dashboard: `localhost:3000`

+    - Prometheus : `localhost:9090`

+7. Stop this compose and remove containers.

+    ```shell
+    docker-compose down
+    docker-compose -f monitoring-compose.yaml down

     ```

 ### With Kubernetes